-We currently offer two main product lines, AsureSpaceTM and AsureForce[®].
+We currently offer two main product lines, AsureSpaceTM and AsureForce®.
 Our AsureSpaceTM Agile Workplace management solutions enable organizations to manage their office environments and optimize real estate utilization.
-Our AsureForce[®] time and labor management solutions help organizations optimize labor and labor administration costs and activities.
+Our AsureForce® time and labor management solutions help organizations optimize labor and labor administration costs and activities.
+With our acquisitions of Mangrove Employer Services, Inc. and the assets of Mangrove COBRAsource Inc. in March 2016, we have entered into the human resource management, payroll processing and benefits administration services businesses, which we are integrating into our existing AsureForce® product line.
 For both product lines, support and professional services are other key elements of our software and services business.
 As an extension of our perpetual software product offerings, Asure offers our customers maintenance and support contracts that provide ready access to qualified support staff, software patches and upgrades to our software products.
 We also provide installation of and training on our products, add-on software customization and other professional services on a global scale.